blub0x/BluIDSDK-Android-Sample/README.md

-# BluIDSDK-Android
+# BluIDSDK-Android-Sample
-An SDK for using BluID credentials with android phones
+A sample android application for using BluID SDK